 It results from the fact that layout file default.xml, of one very popular extension, includes one not-cacheable block and this one completely disables the entire Page Cache.

 We offer two tools for Page Cache management and performance enhancement in general:

-The first one is the Page Cache Warmer.
-Besides all other features, it increases the cache coverage rate by proceeding with pages warming.
+- The first one is the Page Cache Warmer.
+Besides all other features, it increases the cache coverage rate by proceeding with page warming.

 We will be glad if this essay was useful to you and will be waiting for your additional questions and feedbacks.